Elyssiah98/Lyssis-Designs/src/Pages/Blog/Posts/Printmaking/Printmaking-Techniques/Tetra-Pak-Drypoint.md

 title: 'Tetra-Pak Drypoint'
 date: '2025-06-10'
 excerpt: "This project was my introduction to drypoint intaglio printing using a recycled..."
-thumbnail: "/Lyssis-Designs/Images/PrintMaking/PracticeCarving1.jpg"
+thumbnail: "/Lyssis-Designs/Images/PrintMaking/InkedKitsune.jpg"
 thumbnailPosition: "right"
-zoom: 1.15
+zoom: 1.9
 category: "Printmaking"
 subcategory: "Techniques"
 tags: ["drypoint", "tetra-pakdrypoint", "intaglio", "intaglioprinting", "printmaking"]
 ---

-This project was my introduction to drypoint intaglio printing using a recycled UHT milk carton (Tetra Pak).
+This project was my introduction to drypoint intaglio printing using a recycled UHT milk carton (Tetra-Pak).
 See how I did the [kitsune](#/blog/Printmaking/Completed-Pieces/Kitsune-Drypoint).
 Instead of using a traditional metal or glass plate, we used the inside of a milk carton as a print surface.
 The soft, foil like material is easy to scratch into, making it ideal for beginners learning how to work with line, texture, and intaglio inking methods.
 This technique let me explore layered mark making hands on way.

 ## Tools & Materials :
 - UHT milk carton (clean and opened out flat)